ashishbabar/ownyourhealth/Readme.md

 # Work in progress!

-  - Fabric SDK using Golang
+  - Symmetric encryption for patient information
-  - Smart contract to store patient information
+  - Private transaction of diagnosis between patients and hospitals